Role-Based Basic Authentication in ASP.NET Core Web API

 {

-// Check if the Authorization header is present in the current HTTP request.
+// Step 1: Check if the Authorization header exists in the request.

 if (!Request.Headers.ContainsKey("Authorization"))